vkakerbeck/tbp.monty/docs/future-work/learning-module-improvements/include-state-in-hypotheses.md

 Given the input interval stored during learning, the model can also predict with which global clock input the next input feature should coincide.
 The timing within an interval/state is provided by the global clock and does not need to be inferred.
 It can however be used to correct the speed of the timer to recognize sequences at different speeds.
 For more details see the page on [speed detection to adjust timer](speed-detection-to-adjust-timer.md).

+Note that adding an additional dimension to the hypothesis space will add a multiplicative factor to it's size and computational cost.
+Hence [using fewer points to represent models](../learning-module-improvements/use-models-with-fewer-points.md) will likely be important.